RedExpertAlliance/katacoda-scenarios/oci-course/infrastructure-events-notifications-streaming-oci/step2.md

 We will configure two chain conditions with the following definitions:

 1. First Condition.
-	- Condition Type combo, select: Event Type
+	- Condition Type combo box, select: Event Type
-	- Service Name combo, select: Object Storage
+	- Service Name combo box, select: Object Storage
-	- Event Type, select: Bucket Creation
+	- Event Type combo box, select: Bucket Creation
 2. Second Condition.
-	- Condition Type combo, select: Attribute
+	- Condition Type combo box, select: Attribute
-	- Attribute name combo, select: resourceName
+	- Attribute name combo box, select: resourceName
-	- Attribute values combo, select: myBucket{LabID}
+	- Attribute values combo box, select: myBucket{LabID}

 You should had noticed that the second condition contained different values, compared to the first condition.
 The reason is that the second combo is always going to be affected depending on what you chose in the first one.
-In this case, we used Object Storage as the Service Name, and therefore, in the second condition, the Attribute name combo contained the values: availabilityDomain, compartmentId, compartmentName, eTag, namespace, publicAccessType, resourceid, resourceName.
+In this case, we used Object Storage as the Service Name, and therefore, in the second condition, the Attribute name combo box contained the values: availabilityDomain, compartmentId, compartmentName, eTag, namespace, publicAccessType, resourceid, resourceName.
 Which are values that will be contained in the event envelope.
 But if instead of chosing Object Storage, you chose Functions (for example), then the list of attribute names will be different.